-As part of our job postings at San Francisco Sport and Spine Physical Therapy, we just added the following: You will love being part of our team if you love working hard, caring deeply for your patients and want to work on a truly collaborative team.
+As part of the job postings we developed at my PT Practice years ago, we just added the following: You will love being part of our team if you love working hard, caring deeply for your patients and want to work on a truly collaborative team.
 We don’t have room for giant egos or passengers.
 Everyone contributes and pulls their weight and helps the other members of the team as much as they can whether it’s in their job description or not.
 Nothing is “not my job”.

 Maybe this isn’t appealing to you.
-We hope it is to someone.
-It’s truthful and describes a bit about the ideal candidate while also sharing a bit about our values and what we think is important.
+We hoped it was to someone.
+And we found out it was.
+It attracted hard workers who liked that the language was not the sterile language used by hospital HR departments.
+It’s truthful and described a bit about the ideal candidate while also sharing a bit about our values and what we thought was important.

-So, maybe it’s not really a “Love Letter”, but we’re working to connect with the people we want to work with and convey what it is they will be entering into by joining our team.
-We hope when the “right” person reads it, they will get chills and be excited to apply and learn more about us.
+So, maybe it’s not really a “Love Letter”, but you are working to connect with the people you want to work with and convey what it is they will be entering into by joining your team.
+Your hope is that when the “right” person reads it, they will get chills and be excited to apply and learn more about you.